HumanCellAtlas/dcp-cli/README.rst

 Testing
 -------
-Before you run tests, do an `hca dss login`.
+Before you run tests, first run ``hca dss login``.
 This will pop up a browser and get you to authenticate with Google.
-Use an email from one of the whitelisted domains (in `DSS_SUBSCRIPTION_AUTHORIZED_DOMAINS_ARRAY` from `here <https://github.com/HumanCellAtlas/data-store/blob/master/environment#L55>`_).
+Use an email from one of the whitelisted domains (in ``DSS_SUBSCRIPTION_AUTHORIZED_DOMAINS_ARRAY`` from `here <https://github.com/HumanCellAtlas/data-store/blob/master/environment#L55>`_).

 Then :code:`make test`.